Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 The mod builds and runs on both loaders, a train completes a route, block entity settings survive a world reload, and recipes work.
 All four now hold.
-What keeps the section open is the list under *State*: a Fabric dedicated server, the two text sites, and the breadth of the mod past a single line.
+What keeps the section open is the list under *State*: the two text sites, and the breadth of the mod past a single line.

 **Pitfall**